 SMC for Wegener’s Granulomatosis

-Wegener’s granulomatosis, now known as granulomatosis with polyangiitis, is a systemic autoimmune granulomatous disease that often affects the lungs, kidneys, and upper airways.
 It can lead to renal failure, respiratory impairment, hearing loss, and neuropathy or paralysis, depending on the extent of vascular and nerve involvement.
-Because of its multi-organ impact, veterans with this condition may qualify for several levels of SMC depending on severity:
+Because of its multi-organ impact, you may qualify for several levels of SMC depending on the severity of your condition.

 - SMC-K: Awarded for complete deafness in both ears or loss of use of a hand or foot due to neuropathy or paralysis.